Major Coxson: Career

 Coxson co-owned a nightclub named the Rolls Royce Lounge in Center City Philadelphia with civil rights activist Stanley Branche.
 While running the nightclub, Coxson was deeply involved in organized crime and operated as a drug kingpin.
 Coxson was arrested 17 times and convicted 10 times on fraud and larceny charges.
 He served 22 months in a federal prison in Lewisburg, Pennsylvania, for his involvement in an interstate car theft ring.
 Coxson was involved in the establishment of dummy corporations for money laundering, credit card fraud and extortion.
 Companies such as Crescent Furniture Company, Pyramid Enterprises, Barry Goldstein Agency and Fairmount Foods drew checks that were made payable to Elijah Muhammad's Mosque No. 12 in Philadelphia.

 Coxson was a close friend and neighbor of Muhammad Ali when he lived in Cherry Hill, New Jersey.
 They met in 1968 when Ali spoke at a fundraiser for a neighborhood organization called the Black Coalition of which Coxson was a board member.
-In 1970, after Muhammad Ali defeated Jerry Quarry in the ring, he grabbed the microphone from Howard Cosell and declared: "I dedicate this win to Major Coxson, the future mayor of Camden, New Jersey."
+In 1970, after Muhammad Ali defeated Jerry Quarry in the ring, he grabbed the microphone from Howard Cosell and declared: "Good luck to my friend back there in Cherry Hill, Major Coxson, who is the next mayor of Camden, New Jersey."
 In 1972, Coxson ran for mayor of Camden, but lost to Angelo Errichetti.
 When questioned during the campaign about his criminal record, Coxson replied:

 "Most politicians start out as officeholders and wind up getting arrested.
 I aim to reverse that process."